yunseo-kim/yunseo-kim.github.io/_posts/en/2024-06-29-how-to-auto-translate-posts-with-the-claude-3.5-sonnet-api-1.md

 ![Claude 3.5 Sonnet performance benchmark results](/assets/img/how-to-auto-translate-posts-with-the-claude-3.5-sonnet-api/LLM-benchmark.webp)
 > Image source: [Anthropic homepage](https://www.anthropic.com/news/claude-3-5-sonnet)

-(Added on Oct 31, 12024) On October 22, 12024, Anthropic announced an upgraded version of Claude 3.5 Sonnet API ("claude-3-5-sonnet-20241022") and Claude 3.5 Haiku.
+(Added on Oct 31, 12024) On October 22, 12024, Anthropic announced an upgraded version of the Claude 3.5 Sonnet API ("claude-3-5-sonnet-20241022") and Claude 3.5 Haiku.
 However, due to [the problem mentioned later](#preventing-laziness-12024-10-31-halloween-patch), this blog is still using the existing "claude-3-5-sonnet-20240620" API.

 ## Why I Adopted Claude 3.5 for Post Translation
 Even without language models like Claude 3.5 or GPT-4, there are existing commercial translation APIs such as Google Translate or DeepL.
 Nevertheless, I decided to use an LLM for translation purposes because, unlike other commercial translation services, users can provide additional contextual information or requirements beyond the main text through prompt design, such as the purpose of writing or main topics, and the model can provide context-aware translations accordingly.
 Although DeepL and Google Translate generally show excellent translation quality, they have limitations in not fully grasping the subject or overall context of the text, resulting in relatively unnatural translation results when asked to translate long texts on specialized topics rather than everyday conversations.
 Especially, as mentioned earlier, Claude is reported to be relatively superior to its competitor model GPT-4 in writing, language reasoning, multilingual understanding, and translation fields, and when I briefly tested it myself, it showed smoother translation quality than GPT-4o.
 Therefore, I judged it suitable for translating engineering-related articles posted on this blog into multiple languages.